 So, is knee replacement surgery right for you?
 Below we cover six signs that it may be time, and that you should talk with your doctor.

-Six signs a knee replacement is right for you
+Six signs it is time for a knee replacement surgery

 1. Non-surgical treatment options are no longer working